We advocate year-round for the survival of elephants and rhinos.

 We step up to assist in emergency situations whenever possible.
 In April 2017, a collaborative effort between Dr. Mike Toft, Foundation Franz Weber, GMFER, SOS Elephants of Chad (SOS Chad) and the African Elephant Coalition (AEC) led to a successful medical intervention on behalf of two African Elephants injured by bullet wounds.

-A young man in India, Samarrth Khanna, spearheaded a letter-writing campaign to urge leaders to take action against animal atrocities.
-When children and young people speak out, someone listens.
-The future caretakers of our planet and all its inhabitants, young people deserve to inherit a planet where wildlife still roam.
+A young man in India, Samarrth Khanna, spearheaded a letter- writing campaign to urge leaders to take action against animal atrocities.
+When children and young people speak out, they are heard.
+Our youth, the earth’s future caretakers, deserve to inherit a planet where wildlife still roam.
 Our partnerships with them enhance their ability to effect change.

 The dominant conservation paradigm in Africa is colonial, and it is failing both wildlife and local communities.
 GMFER believes in amplifying the voices of indigenous African conservationists leading initiatives in community-based conservation.